msi-ris/Tutorials/rnaseq_cmd_beta.md

 ## <a name="1"></a> Part 1: Introduction to the Command Line
 ### <a name="1.1"></a> 1.1: What is a Shell?
 Generally speaking, a "shell" is a user interface that allows someone to interact with an operating system.
-Shells can either be *graphical* in nature or *textual*.
+Shells can either be *graphical* or *textual* in nature.
 The Microsoft Windows interface or the GNOME desktops that are running on the workstations in the SDVL are examples of a graphical shell interface.
 The main way we will be interacting through MSI systems is through a command line shell interface.